From This Moment On (Cole Porter song)

 "From This Moment On" is a 1950 popular song written by Cole Porter, which has since become a jazz standard.
 It was originally written for the 1950 musical Out of This World, but director George Abbott dropped it from the musical before its Broadway premiere, possibly due to lackluster singing by cast member William Eythe.
-It was then included in MGM's 1953 film Kiss Me Kate, an adaptation of Porter's stage musical Kiss Me, Kate when it was sung by Ann Miller, Tommy Rall, Bob Fosse and Bobby Van.
-In theatrical versions of Kiss Me, Kate it goes now as a duet of Harrison Howell and Lilli Vanessi (since the 1999 revival).
+It was then included in MGM's 1953 film Kiss Me Kate (an adaptation of Porter's stage musical Kiss Me, Kate) in which it was sung by Ann Miller, Tommy Rall, Bob Fosse and Bobby Van.
+In the 1999 revival of Kiss Me, Kate it was performed as a duet between Harrison Howell and Lilli Vanessi.

 Many versions of the song have been recorded, including those by: